 In contrast, high trusters’ less cautious nature allowed them to pursue a greater number of social opportunities.
 This helped them develop better sensitivity to lies, making it safer for them “to assume that others generally tell the truth because this sensitivity will help detect a lie before a person falls victim to it.”

-I wonder whether similar characteristics apply to the field of information security.
-Some infosec professionals are more cautious than others.
+I wonder whether similar characteristics apply to the field of cybersecurity.
+Some of us are more cautious than others.
 The more cautious ones probably support fewer business ventures than their more trusting peers.
 As the result, the mistrustful individuals don’t develop the skills for supporting projects with inherent security risks.

-Information security professionals may be seen as paranoid because our default answer tends to be "no" whenever we are asked to approve a project that involves infosec risks.
+Cybersecurity professionals may be seen as paranoid because our default answer tends to be “no” whenever we are asked to approve a project that involves cybersecurity risks.
 Those who learn how to provide safeguards for risky endeavors tend to provide more value than those who advocate avoiding any business activity with an element of a security risk.

 About the Author